zietzm/abo_covid/manuscript.md

 Larger sample sizes of COVID-19 patients will allow afford a more detailed picture of the effects of blood type on COVID-19 susceptibility.

 The significant associations we found for blood type between COV+ and COV- individuals were far from significant in a comparison between COV+ and the general population at NYP.
-A possible explanation for this finding is that individuals tested for infection at NYP represent a more heterogeneous population with respect to blood type than the general patient population at NYP.
+A possible explanation for this finding is that individuals tested for infection at NYP represent a more homogeneous population than the general patient population at NYP.
 Increased homogeneity would strengthen the blood-group-COVID-19 association signal as it would reduce the influence of overall population differences in blood-type distribution.
 Further work is needed to understand how the population of COVID-tested patients differs from the general population.